Who is Claudia Hall Christian?

 Personally?
 I love comments.
 I love to interact with people and welcome any sharing of ideas.
 Nothing makes me happier than to see a new comment or meet a new commenter.

 For this project, I want people to read and enjoy without the pressure of responding on a daily basis.
-I’ll leave comments open on the Chapter post at Stories By Claudia and On a Limb.
+I’ll leave comments open on the Chapter post at Stories By Claudia.
 So if comments are your thing, you comment to your hearts content on Saturday.